Višeslav of Serbia: Name

+The name Višeslav is dithematic (of two lexemes), derived from the Slavic words više ("great(er), large(r)") and -slav ("glory, fame"), roughly meaning "greater glory"; Vojislav is derived from voj ("war") and -slav, roughly meaning "war glory".

 Background

 The history of the early medieval Serbian Principality and the Vlastimirović dynasty is recorded in the work De Administrando Imperio ("On the Governance of the Empire", DAI), compiled by the Byzantine Emperor Constantine VII Porphyrogenitus (r.
 913–959).
 The DAI drew information on the Serbs from, among others, a Serbian source.
-The work mentions the first Serbian ruler, who is without a name but known conventionally as the "Unknown Archon", who led the Serbs from the north to the Balkans.
+The work mentions an unnamed 7th-century Serbian ruler who led the Serbs from the north to the Balkans.
 He received the protection of Emperor Heraclius (r.
 610–641), and was said to have died long before the Bulgar invasion of 680.
 Slavs invaded and settled the Balkans in the 6th and 7th centuries.
 It is considered that the Serbs arrived as a small military elite which managed to organize and assimilate other already settled and more numerous Slavs.
 Porphyrogenitus stressed that the Serbs had always been under Imperial rule.
 His account on the first Christianization of the Serbs can be dated to 632–638; this might have been Porphyrogenitus' invention, or may have really taken place, encompassing a limited group of chiefs and then very poorly received by the wider layers of the tribe.

 According to the DAI, "baptized Serbia", known erroneously in historiography as Raška (Rascia), included the "inhabited cities" (kastra oikoumena) of Destinikon, Tzernabouskeï, Megyretous, Dresneïk, Lesnik and Salines, while the "small land" (chorion) of Bosna, part of Serbia, had the cities of Katera and Desnik.
 Certain groups possibly crossed the Dinarides and reached the Adriatic coast.
 These were all situated by the Adriatic and shared their northern borders (in the hinterland) with baptized Serbia.
 The exact borders of the early Serbian state are unclear.
 The Serbian ruler was titled "archon of Serbia".
 The DAI mentions that the Serbian throne is inherited by the son, i.e., the first-born; his descendants succeeded him, though their names are unknown until the coming of Višeslav.